-Hardware/Software Communications Attendance Level of Commitment You must have access to a Good written communications These courses do not usually Internet courses demand the most from you as an computer for via e-mail or require independent learner.
-You set optimal learning.
+Hardware/Software Communications Attendance Level of Commitment You must have Good written These courses do Internet courses demand the access to a computer for optimal learning.
 The computer should meet minimum college requirements.

 You may also need certain software.
 Your instructor or CANVAS course will list specific software you need.